kurisutsukato/peak-o-mat/README.md

 Getting started
 =============

-You need at least python 3.7 and the folowing packages:
+You need at least python 3.7 and the following packages:

 - wxpython >= 4.2.1
 - PyPubSub